Tungsten Metal - Has very high density and melting point

 It is impractical to cast tungsten because of its high melting point.
 Instead, powdered tungsten is pressed to shape and sintered at a temperature much lower than its melting point.

-The sample is a shaft with a diameter of 7.94 mm and a lenght of 50.8 mm - as seen on the picture.
+The sample is a rod with a diameter of 6 mm and a length of 95 mm.
+It weighs 51 grams.